By the end of this lesson you should:

 Property Inspector Sections

 The properties for each object have been organized into different sections.
-At the top of the inspector is a menu through which one can jump between sections.
+The tabs at the top of the inspector allow you to switch between various property sets.
 By default the Basic Properties is selected the first time the inspector is opened (as displayed above).
-The different sections available depend upon the type of object selected.
+The different sections available vary according to the type of object selected.

-In the Size & Position pane of the property inspector we find the following common properties, which pertain to almost all LiveCode objects:
+In the Size & Position tab of the property inspector we find the following common properties, which pertain to almost all LiveCode objects:

-In LiveCode all objects can have a blend or transparency level.
+In addition all LiveCode objects can have a blend or transparency level.
+The controls for setting the blend level are at the bottom of the Colors tab.

 There are a few other common properties, which will be addressed in Inheritance section below.